-And those are the outliers that were first in a niche and early to catch on (most unicorn-like DTC brands were founded between 2011 and 2014). (source)
+And those are the outliers that were first in a niche and early to catch on (most such brands were founded between 2011 and 2014). (source)

 This is the scale of being a unicorn in DTC.

-Most DTC companies cannot and will not get to 3 figures in millions simply because their whole idea and vision is not to be mass product companies.
+The most successful DTC brands cannot and will not get to 3 figures in millions simply because their whole idea and vision is not to be mass product companies.

 In SaaS, it was all about growth, scaling and scaling fast.
 That’s assuming endless consumer base and all kinds of upsells and add-ons as business needs change over time.
 The greatest problem of SaaS is churn – this is because the graph has to go only up and to the right.

-Now, DTC startups are changing that perception about building a business.
-A brand doesn’t have to be billion dollars huge to be successful – it can hold a steady $10 million in sales annually and thrive as a niche leader if they taylor to a smaller niche.
+Now, challenger brands are changing that perception about building a business.
+A brand doesn’t have to be billion dollars huge to be successful – it can hold a steady $10 million in sales annually and thrive as a niche leader if they tailor to a smaller niche.
 In fact, Happy Socks, the European eccentric sock brand, makes about $1 million a year (source) and is riding the wave of success in 90 countries.

 $10 million is quite doable for most consumer products: it means 100,000 customers spending $100 a year.